se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EU_DECLARATION_OF_CONFORMITY_COMMERCIAL_TEMPLATE.md

 ## CE Marking

 The manufacturer declares that the {{PRODUCT_TERM}} conforms to the applicable requirements.
 The **CE marking** is affixed {{CE_MARK_PLACEMENT}}.

-> Examples: “in-product Legal/About screen and documentation”; “on physical media/packaging where used”.

 ## Technical Documentation